Everything you need to know to make delicious and fall-apart-tender oven-roasted pork shoulder with garlic, onion, celery, carrot and thyme.

 Then again, you can have too much fat in your pork.
 If there’s a little too much fat, feel free to trim some off.

 Can you overcook pork shoulder?

 The thing about pork shoulder is that the longer you cook it, the more tender it will become.
 But that does not mean you should leave it for hours on end – because you can overcook a pork shoulder.
 Eventually, the meat will dry out and become tough.

 It’s best not to roast the pork for more than 3 to 4 hours, though you can go longer if you have an especially roast.
 Leave it for as long as the recipe says.

 What to serve with oven-roasted pork shoulder

 This simple and flavorful roast meat dish pairs well with many different dishes.
-For sides, you can build a complete and satisfying meal by pairing your roasted pork shoulder with creamy mashed potatoes or cooked grains like quinoa or white or brown rice.
+Make pork shoulder into pork carnitas, or for sides, you can build a complete and satisfying meal by pairing your roasted pork shoulder with creamy mashed potatoes or cooked grains like quinoa or white or brown rice.
 Add a green salad or another fresh vegetable side dish like crisp green beans.